GypsyDangerous/Python-Neural-Network/README.md

 # Python Neural Network

-A simple deep neural network I made in python on my quest to understand machine learning and neural networks.
+A simple deep neural network I made in python with numpy on my quest to understand machine learning and neural networks.

 ## Files